jnozzi/cocoadev.com/SiteContent/General/SelectingPrinterTray.markdown

 Hi.
 I'm trying to programmatically change the which paper tray an HP Printer uses.
-I've looked at [[NSPrinterInfo]] and all that stuff but couldn't find anything except for [[NSPrinterPaperTray]] which is now deprecated.
+I've looked at General/NSPrinterInfo and all that stuff but couldn't find anything except for General/NSPrinterPaperTray which is now deprecated.
 Any ideas?

 Gabe